Scottish Child Abuse Inquiry: Daughters of Charity of St. Vincent de Paul orphanages, Smyllum Park and Bellevue

 The Daughters of Charity responded that the events and practices described were not in accordance with their values, and that they would give the report "our utmost attention".
 They apologised to anyone who suffered abuse while in their care.
+In 2025 they agreed to pay up to £10 million to those who had been abused as children at the orphanages.

 In August 2018 police arrested and charged nuns and other former staff of Smyllum Park, eleven women and a man (later increased to 17), regarding alleged child physical and sexual abuse.
 About 11,600 children passed through Smyllum and a single mass grave near the home contained the bodies of up to 400 children.

 Fort Augustus Abbey School, Inverness and Carlekemp Priory School, North Berwick

 Fort Augustus Abbey School and Carlekemp Priory were run by Benedictine monks.

-Lady Smith concluded: "Children were sexually abused at both schools.
+Smith concluded: "Children were sexually abused at both schools.
 A number of monks were serial sexual predators and, because of the movement of monks between Fort Augustus and Carlekemp, they were able to target victims at both schools.
 Children were cruelly beaten by sadistic monks at both schools, and some beatings had sexual overtones.
 Children were humiliated and punished inappropriately and excessively.
 Some children complained to monks in positions of responsibility about being abused.
 They received either non-existent or inadequate responses."

-A representative of the Benedictine monks order gace an "unreserved apology" to everyone affected by the abuse.
+A representative of the Benedictine monks order gave an "unreserved apology" to everyone affected by the abuse.

-In 2013 the BBC broadcast a documentary called "Sins of our fathers" about the Fort Augustus Abbey School.
-They described it as uncovering "...the shocking truth of physical and sexual abuse at one of Scotland's most prestigious Catholic boarding schools..."
+In 2013 the BBC broadcast a documentary called "Sins of our Fathers" about the Fort Augustus Abbey School.
+They described it as uncovering "the shocking truth of physical and sexual abuse at one of Scotland's most prestigious Catholic boarding schools".
 Five former pupils at Carlekemp Priory School in North Berwick and Fort Augustus Abbey said in this documentary that they were raped by Father Aidan Duggan between 1953 and 1974 when they were young boys.
 Duggan died in Australia in 2004.

-Father Denis Alexander, who had emigrated to Australia, in 2021 pleaded guilty to two charges of lewd, indecent and libidinous practices against two boys at Fort Augustus between 1973 and 1976 and was jailed for four years and five months.
-Father Michael "Benedict" Seed a former teacher at Fort Augustus, was found guilty of assaulting one child at the school during the 1970s.
+Denis Alexander, who had emigrated to Australia, in 2021 pleaded guilty to two charges of lewd, indecent and libidinous practices against two boys at Fort Augustus between 1973 and 1976 and was jailed for four years and five months.
+Michael "Benedict" Seed, a former teacher at Fort Augustus, was found guilty of assaulting one child at the school during the 1970s.
 Five other charges against him were not proven.
-Father Robert MacKenzie, who had emigrated to Canada, was extradited from Canada to Scotland in 2020 at the age of 87 to face 14 charges of sexual and physical abuse of young boys at Fort Augustus and Carlekemp.
+Robert MacKenzie, who had emigrated to Canada, was extradited from Canada to Scotland in 2020 at the age of 87 to face 14 charges of sexual and physical abuse of young boys at Fort Augustus and Carlekemp.
 These charges were later dropped.

 Carlekemp was closed in 1977 and Fort Augustus in 1993.